RICS Cyprus Property Index Q2 2016

-This is the twenty-third publication of RICS Cyprus’ Property Price Index, a quarterly price and rental index which is based on methodology produced by the University of Reading, UK.
+This is the twenty-seventh publication of RICS’ Cyprus Property Price Index, a quarterly price and rental index which is based on methodology produced by the University of Reading, UK.
 The Index tracks property and rental prices across all districts and main property types.

 Introduction & Commentary

-During the second quarter of 2015 the Cyprus economy showed some signs of stability, with the economy’s performance being better than expected and tourism mildly outperforming forecasts.
-Unemployment remained at a historical high level, stabilised at ca 16%, and discussions were ongoing regarding privatisations of state owned enterprises and the foreclosure law was implemented.
+During the second quarter of 2016 the Cyprus economy showed some signs of stability, with the economy’s performance being better than expected and tourism mildly outperforming forecasts.
+Unemployment remained at relatively high levels, on a downtrend to ca 12% (from the high levels of 17%).

-Given prevailing economic conditions and the turbulence in Cyprus’ banking system, there were few transactions during the quarter although volume was higher on a year on year basis.
-Local buyers in particular were the most discerning as the increase in unemployment and the prospects of the local economy maintained the lack of interest.
+Given prevailing economic conditions and the turbulence in Cyprus’ banking system, there were relatively few transactions during the quarter although volume was higher on a year on year basis.
+Local buyers in particular were the most discerning as unemployment and high debt for locals maintained lack of interest.
 Furthermore, those interested are trying to access bank-finance.

 Market Capital Values

-The Property Price Index has recorded falls in most cities and asset classes, with significant falls being recorded in Nicosia and Larnaca.
-Nicosia is clearly feeling the impact on the government and banking sector (the two sectors who dominate the local employment market), whilst Paphos and Famagusta are progressively bottoming out.
+The Property Price Index has recorded increases in almost all cities and asset classes, with significant increases being recorded in Larnaca area, whilst other cities are progressively bottoming out.

 Market Rental Values

-The majority of asset classes and geographies continue to be affected, with areas that had dropped the most early on in the property cycle now nearing or at the trough, e.g Paphos and Famagusta are showing some signs of price stability.
+The majority of asset classes and geographies are bottoming out, with areas that had dropped the most early on in the property cycle e.g Paphos, Famagusta and Larnaca are showing some signs of price stability.

 Appraisal based initial yields

-At the end of Q2 2015 average gross yields stood at 3.8% for apartments, 1.9% for houses, 5.2% for retail, 4.3% for warehouses, and 4.4% for offices.
-The parallel reduction in capital values and rents is keeping investment yields relatively stable and at low levels (compared to yields overseas).
+At the Q2 of 2016 average gross yields stood at 4% for apartments, 2.0% for houses, 5.3% for retail, 4.3% for warehouses, and 4.5% for offices.
+The parallel reduction and/ or stabilisation in capital values and rents is keeping investment yields relatively stable and at low levels (compared to yields overseas).
 This suggests that there is still room for some re-pricing of capital values to take place, especially for properties in secondary locations.